Skip to Main Content

 At this time, Barbour Library doesn't offer eBooks for checkout or download but for online reading purposes only.
 Some vendors allow portions of an eBook to be saved or printed but it varies by publisher.

-How to find eBooks
+How to Find eBooks

 Online Catalog - Advanced Search